 Davis and Dee

 Ruby Dee was not only an actress but a poet, playwright, screenwriter, journalist, and activist.
 She starred opposite Sydney Poitier in A Raisin in the Sun, where she originated the role Ruth Younger on the Broadway stage.
-Her list of books include children’s books as well as memoirs and spiritual reflection.
+Her list of books includes children’s books as well as memoirs and spiritual reflection.

 As mentioned before, Ruby starred in several Shakespeare plays.
-She was applauded for her natural aptitude and skill.
+Peers and audiences spoke highly of her natural aptitude and skill.
 Her first performance was Katherina in The Taming of the Shrew at the American Shakespeare festival in 1965.
 That same year she played Cordelia in King Lear.
 In 1975, she played Gertrude in Hamlet at the New York Shakespeare Festival.

 Because she was the first black actress to play a role in a Shakespeare play, she opened the door for many talented black actors.